awaregroup/Intelligent-Edge-in-a-Day/lab02/IoT-PnP-Prep.md

     Replace `[RP4 IP Address]` with IP address of your RP4, then run following commands

-    When you are prompted for password, enter `raspbian` (case sensitive)
+    When you are prompted for password, enter `raspberry` (case sensitive)

     ```dos
     $REMOTEHOST="pi@[RP4 IP Address]"